azamsharp/azamsharp.github.io/_posts/2023-02-28-building-large-scale-apps-swiftui.md

 }
 ```

 > I usually prefer to extract this kind of logic and place it in an `ObservableObject`, which makes it reusable across different views in the application.
-This approach allows you to keep the views focused on presentation while keeping the business logic separate.

 If you're using the **Container/Presentation** pattern, you can still test the `filterProducts` method by separating the filtering logic into its own struct.
 This enables you to write unit tests for the filtering functionality independently.
 Here's how you can achieve that:
 ``` swift